The Non-Orientable Topology of Condorcet's Paradox: Background

 \subsection{Non-Orientability}

-Orientation is defined by the assignment normal vectors along a surface, and the opposing directions of these vectors corresponds to opposing orientations, e.g., clockwise \& anti-clockwise, top \& bottom, inside \& outside.
-A surface is non-orientable when there is a path along a single orientation that leads to a loop that inverts the starting orientation (see Figure \ref{fig:non-orientability-normals}).
-In this section, we outline two key constructions we use to transform nerve complexes to non-orientable surfaces.
+Orientation is defined by the assignment's normal vectors along a surface, and the opposing directions of these vectors correspond to opposing orientations, e.g., clockwise and anti-clockwise, top and bottom, and inside and outside.
+A surface is non-orientable when there is a path along a single orientation that leads to a loop that inverts the starting orientation (see Figure~\ref{fig:non-orientability-normals}).
+In this section, we outline how gluing operations (e.g., of nerve complexes) can be used to produce non-orientable surfaces.